 1. Preheat the oven to 325˚F and line a baking sheet with a silpat or parchment paper.

-2. Place the granulated sugar and orange zest in a food processor and pulse until uniform in color.
+2. Place the granulated sugar, orange zest and vanilla bean seeds in a food processor and pulse until uniform in color.
 This will break up the orange zest and release the oils.
 Toast the shredded coconut by placing it in a large skillet over medium heat.
 Stir constantly until brown and smells fragrant.
 Remove from heat and let cool to room temperature.

 4. Add the toasted coconut and fold until well-blended in.
 Scoop out half the batter and add the blueberry powder to that half, fold together until uniform in color.
 Wet your fingers with water and scoop out a scant tablespoon of the blueberry batter and flatten into a disk on the lined baking sheet.
 Scoop out the same amount of the orange zest batter and put it on the blueberry batter and mold it into a uniform lump.
 Continue with the rest of the batter.